25 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m getting carpal tunnel.
 Is that permanent?
-A: No. Pregnancy-induced carpal tunnel usually resolves post-birth.
-Wrist splints (neutral position), elevation, avoid repetitive motion, acupuncture.
-If severe, OB can refer to hand surgeon [1].
+A: No — pregnancy-induced carpal tunnel usually resolves after birth.
+Wrist splints in a neutral position, elevation, avoiding repetitive motion, and acupuncture can help.
+If it’s severe, your OB can refer you to a hand surgeon [1].

 Q: I have insomnia.
-Help?
-A: Common in third trimester.
-Sleep hygiene: consistent bedtime, cool room, no screens 1 hr before, magnesium glycinate (200-400 mg), Unisom (with provider OK).
-If anxiety-driven, talk to OB [2].
+Any help?
+A: It’s common, especially as you move into the third trimester.
+Focus on sleep hygiene: a consistent bedtime, a cool room, no screens for an hour before bed, magnesium glycinate (200 to 400 mg), and Unisom if your provider approves.
+If anxiety is the driver, talk with your OB [2].

 Q: Why am I short of breath?
-A: Uterus pushing diaphragm up, lung capacity reduced.
-Slow down, rest more, sit up straight, sleep propped up.
-If severe, sudden, or with chest pain, call OB [1].
+A: Your uterus is pushing your diaphragm up, which reduces your lung capacity.
+Slow down, rest more, sit up straight, and sleep propped up.
+If it’s severe, sudden, or comes with chest pain, call your OB [1].

 For Dads